MailMan PHP Extension Reference Documentation

 void put_HttpProxyAuthMethod(string strVal);

-Specifies the authentication method used when connecting through an HTTP proxy that requires authentication.
+Sets the authentication method used when the configured HTTP proxy requires credentials.

 HttpProxyDomain